Inspection outcome: Standards not all met

 Pharmacy context

-This NHS distance-selling pharmacy is set in a stand-alone commercial property near a railway station.
+This pharmacy is set in a stand-alone commercial property near a railway station.
 The pharmacy opens five days a week.
 It provides most of its NHS services at a distance.
 But people can visit its premises in person to have their blood pressure checked or if they want to buy a medicine over the counter.
 The pharmacy dispenses people’s prescriptions.
 It delivers medicines to people in person.
-It supplies multi-compartment compliance packs (compliance packs) to a few people who need help managing their medicines.
+It supplies multi-compartment compliance packs to a few people who need help managing their medicines.
 And it delivers the NHS Pharmacy First Service by video link to help people who have a minor illness.

 Inspection summary findings